This article describes the authentication, authorisation and security of Black Pear's Core Care Plans app.

 All data are encrypted at rest using disk-level encryption with approved cryptographic algorithms (AES-256) and only authenticated access is permitted.
 Data are encrypted in transit using TLS with approved cryptographic algorithms (AES-256).
 Data are backed up to a geographically separate location at least every 24 hours.

-Audit logs record all access to the eSP services and, in addition, local audit logs record all use of the eSP app within Pyrusium.
+Audit logs record all access to the Core Care Plans services and, in addition, local audit logs record all use of the Core Care Plans app within Pyrusium.
 Audit logs are retained for the duration of the service contract and returned to the data controller at the end of the contract.

 - IG Requirements for GP Systems V4